3JTek/General-Assembly-Notes/module-01/css-animation.md

 ## Browser support

 CSS animations are not supported in IE9 or below or Opera Mini.
-In IE10, IE11 and Firefox, the `@keyframes` and `animation` properties are unprefixed but `-webkit` prefixes are needed everywhere else.

 ## CSS Transitions

 Transitions are another way to handle animating changes from one state to another, but they don't allow for the same degree of flexibility as animations.
-Rather than keyframes, you can simply specify the duration of the change, the timing function \(e.g. linear, easeIn...\) and the delay.
+Rather than keyframes, you can simply specify the duration of the change, the timing function (e.g. linear, easeIn...) and the delay.

 ```css
 div {